 July 8th 1952 The S.S.
 UNITED STATES arrives at Southampton receiving an enormous reception.
 Some say greater than at New York as well as Le Havre.
 History also suggests that the Southampton reception was the greatest given to a ship the world has ever known.

-This proud image highlights her sleek profile, most likely early on in her active life.
+This powerful image highlights her sleek profile, most likely early on in her active life.
 Authors collection

 A maiden call at Southampton as evident by the flags and paint worn away along the waterline.
 Authors collection